CTOS Digital Berhad is Malaysia’s leading Credit Reporting Agency (CRA), which is under the ambit of the Credit Reporting Agencies Act 2010.

 8. Use of IPO proceeds for borrowing repayments and acquisitions

-IPO proceeds will be mainly for the repayment of bank borrowings, fee and expenses defraying for IPO listing.
+IPO proceeds will be mainly for the repayment of bank borrowings, fees and expenses defraying for IPO listing.
 A portion of it will also be earmarked for future acquisitions.

 9. Growing historical income statement